akrolic/akrolic.github.io/_portfolio/portfolio-1.md

 We decided to start with an open source project, which was affordable and was capable of performing more complex gaits than just the standard trotting or walking gait most off-the-shelf robots are capable of.
 We decided to build the [Stanford Doggo](https://github.com/Nate711/StanfordDoggoProject), a low-cost, high-powered quadruped robot designed by [Nathan Kau](https://nathankau.com/) and the [Stanford Robotics Club](https://stanfordstudentrobotics.org/doggo).
 The unique thing about this robot was that it could jump, and at the time held the record for vertical jumping agility, a measure of average vertical speed [1].

 I can honestly say that this robot taught me so much and I am so grateful to have had the opportunity to learn from the project.
 All of the students in the DIRA lab that worked on this robot grew their understanding of mechanical, electrical, and computer science applied to robotic systems.
-The focus of my graduate research however was never to build or design robots, but to bring new theory into practice.
+The primary focus of my graduate research however, was not to build or design robots, but to bring new theory into practice.

 <p align="center">
 <img src='/images/built_not_bought.jpg'>